jibf/unified_benchmark/README.md

 python evaluation.py --model gpt-4o --model-provider openai --temperature 0.0 --exp_name your_experiment_name
 ```

 - To run tasks in a specific language style, use --task_group flag.
-You chose each language style in ["structured", "unstructured"].
+You can choose each language style in ["structured", "unstructured"].
 For example:

   ```shell
   python evaluation.py --model gpt-4o --model-provider openai --task_group structured
   ```
-  The command will run only the tasks in a structured language.
+  This command will run only the tasks in a structured language.

-- To have a clear view of the result, you can use --push_result_to flag to upload the results to your huggingface dataset.
+- To have a clear view of the result, you can use --push_result_to flag to upload the results to your Huggingface dataset.

   ```shell
   python evaluation.py --model gpt-4o --model-provider openai --task_group structured --push_result_to xxx/xxxx(Your dataset)